-Install CentOS operating system on virtual machine
+Install the CentOS operating system on the virtual machine

 This post is lesson 14 of 16 in the subject Computer Hardware Practice